higherkindness/mu-scala/docs/src/main/tut/core-concepts.md

 * `java.time.LocalDate` and `java.time.LocalDateTime` in `Avro`
   * `import mu.rpc.internal.encoders.avro.javatime._`

 It also provides the instances for `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime`, but you need the `mu-rpc-marshallers-jodatime` extra dependency.
-See the [quickstart section](/docs/rpc/quickstart) for the SBT instructions.
+See the [main section](/mu/) for the SBT instructions.

 * `org.joda.time.LocalDate` and `org.joda.time.LocalDateTime` in `Protobuf`
   * `import mu.rpc.marshallers.jodaTimeEncoders.pbd._`